Traveling with sports equipment

 Individual sports equipment pieces

-Each checked piece listed below is subject to our standard checked baggage fees, overweight fee, and oversize fee.
-Refer to our Checked baggage policy for checked piece, overweight, and oversize charges.
+Each checked piece listed below is subject to our standard checked baggage fees and waivers.
+We’re glad to waive the oversize fee and overweight fee for the items listed in this section.
+Refer to our Checked baggage policy for checked piece charges and waivers.

 - Boogie boards